Clubs and Organizations

 Popular student organizations

 The purpose of the Black Student Union is to bring a sense of awareness and community to the Marymount campus.
-We provide a safe place for African-American students and allies to come together and discuss issues prevalent to the black community.
+We provide a safe place for African-American students and allies to come together and discuss issues prevalent in the Black community.
 Our vision is to serve the MCU campus with cultural, intellectual and social events that inform, entertain and promote unity.

 BSU celebrates diversity, ethnicity and culture, while also providing knowledge about the issues ethnic groups face.
 Understanding the importance of self-love and pride of one’s cultural background, BSU is determined to ensure members of the MCU community feel confident in who they are and where they come from.